Linda L. Fagan: Personal life and family

 Fagan is the daughter of Jon Harley Keene and Loann Carol (Morris) Keene.
-She has two daughters, one of whom is a Coast Guard Academy graduate.
+She and her deceased husband, John J. Fagan, have two daughters, one of whom is a Coast Guard Academy graduate.

 On June 29, 2024, Fagan was awarded the DAR Patriot Award by the National Society Daughters of the American Revolution at the society's 133rd Continental Congress.
 She was presented the award by DAR president general Pamela Rouse Wright during National Defense Night ceremony at DAR Constitution Hall in Washington, D.C.